Gift Acceptance Policy

-The Canadian Women's Foundation is Canada's only national public foundation dedicated to improving the lives of women and girls.
-We raise money to research, fund and share the best approaches to ending violence against women, moving low-income women out of poverty and building strong, resilient girls.
+The Canadian Women’s Foundation is Canada’s only national public foundation dedicated to improving the lives of women and girls.
+We raise money to research, fund and share the best approaches to moving women and girls, and and .
 As such, we welcome the gifts of individuals, corporations, and foundations to help us achieve our mission.

 The following gifts are deemed eligible for acceptance by the Canadian Women’s Foundation:

 - Charitable remainder trusts and residual interest gifts

 The Canadian Women’s Foundation accepts cash, credit card payments, direct debit payments and cheques or money orders made payable to “Canadian Women’s Foundation”.
 Postdated cheques are accepted.

 Bequests made to the Canadian Women’s Foundation may qualify as a charitable gift if the terms and conditions of the bequest are acceptable under the Canadian Women’s Foundation’s gift acceptance policies.
 Official receipts will be issued to the estate of the deceased.

 The Canadian Women’s Foundation requires a copy of documents naming Canadian Women’s Foundation as a beneficiary for our files, prior to a tax receipt being issued.

 The Canadian Women’s Foundation will consider charitable gift annuities on a case-by-case basis.
 The tax receiptable amount will be determined according to Canada Revenue Agency (CRA) Guidelines.